Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Analysis

 \subsection{Stellar Characterization}

-We estimated spectroscopic stellar parameters by matching our CHIRON spectra against a library of observed spectra that have previously been classified by the Stellar Parameter Classification routines \citep[SPC;][]{Buchhave2012}.
-We interpolated to the best-matched values of effective temperature, surface gravity, and metallicity using a gradient-boosting regressor implemented in the \texttt{scikit-learn} python module, and found $T_{\rm eff} = 5592 \pm 50$\,K, $\log{g} = 4.38 \pm 0.10$, and ${\rm [Fe/H]} = 0.06 \pm 0.08$.
-The projected rotational velocity, $v\sin{i_\star}$, is derived following \citet{Gray2005} and \citet{Zhou2018}, by fitting broadening kernels to the instrumental, macroturbulent, and rotational line profiles.
-It is measured to be $2.1 \pm 0.4 {\rm ~km\,s}^{-1}$, but we note that this is smaller than the resolution element of the instrument and may be susceptible to systematic errors greater than the internal uncertainty quoted here.

-As an independent determination of the basic stellar parameters, we performed an analysis of the broadband spectral energy distribution (SED) of the star together with the {\it Gaia\/} EDR3 parallax \citep[with no systematic offset applied; see, e.g.,][]{StassunTorres:2021}, following the procedures described in \citet{Stassun:2016,Stassun:2017,Stassun:2018}.
+We performed an analysis of the broadband spectral energy distribution (SED) of the star together with the {\it Gaia\/} EDR3 parallax \citep[with no systematic offset applied; see, e.g.,][]{StassunTorres:2021}, following the procedures described in \citet{Stassun:2016,Stassun:2017,Stassun:2018}.
 We pulled the $B_T V_T$ magnitudes from {\it Tycho-2}, the $JHK_S$ magnitudes from {\it 2MASS}, the W1--W4 magnitudes from {\it WISE}, the $G_{\rm BP} G_{\rm RP}$ magnitudes from {\it Gaia}, and the NUV magnitude from {\it GALEX}.
 Together, the available photometry spans the full stellar SED over the wavelength range 0.2--22~$\mu$m.